arangodb/arangodb/Documentation/DocuBlocks/Rest/Bulk/post_api_import.md

 If set to `true` or `yes`, the result will include an attribute `details` with details about documents that could not be imported.

-@RESTDESCRIPTION
-Creates documents in the collection identified by `collection-name`.
-The JSON representations of the documents must be passed as the body of the POST request.
-The request body can either consist of multiple lines, with each line being a single stand-alone JSON object, or a singe JSON array with sub-objects.

-The response is a JSON object with the following attributes:

-- `created`: number of documents imported.

-- `errors`: number of documents that were not imported due to an error.

-- `empty`: number of empty lines found in the input (will only contain a value greater zero for types `documents` or `auto`).

-- `updated`: number of updated/replaced documents (in case `onDuplicate` was set to either `update` or `replace`).

-- `ignored`: number of failed but ignored insert operations (in case `onDuplicate` was set to `ignore`).

-- `details`: if query parameter `details` is set to true, the result will contain a `details` attribute which is an array with more detailed information about which documents could not be inserted.

 @RESTRETURNCODES

 @RESTRETURNCODE{201}
 is returned if all documents could be imported successfully.

+The response is a JSON object with the following attributes:

+@RESTREPLYBODY{created,integer,required,}
+The number of imported documents.

+@RESTREPLYBODY{errors,integer,required,}
+The number of documents that were not imported due to errors.

+@RESTREPLYBODY{empty,integer,required,}
+The number of empty lines found in the input.
+Only greater than zero for the types `documents` and `auto`.

+@RESTREPLYBODY{updated,integer,required,}
+The number of updated/replaced documents.
+Only greater than zero if `onDuplicate` is set to either `update` or `replace`.

+@RESTREPLYBODY{ignored,integer,required,}
+The number of failed but ignored insert operations.
+Only greater than zero if `onDuplicate` is set to `ignore`.

+@RESTREPLYBODY{details,array,optional,string}
+An array with the error messages caused by documents that could not be imported.
+Only present if `details` is set to `true`.

 @RESTRETURNCODE{400}
 is returned if `type` contains an invalid value, no `collection` is